VIPER-art-X/M3-45/README.md

 ## Skill You need to Develop

 #### - After giving AI the prompt, Tell the AI what you want by guiding it what you want at node name and how the note should look like.
+The prompts have only one way of filling the node name and note but you can make more ways by telling the AI.

 #### Examples